-Hong Kong's Kai Tak Airport, the world's busiest airport in 1997, became the world's largest remediation site once it was closed.
-When the airport was decommissioned in 1999 in favor of the new Chek Lap Kok Airport, the government planned to rapidly clean up the site for commercial and residential development.
+Hong Kong’s Kai Tak Airport was once the world’s busiest airport and eventually became the world’s largest remediation site once it was closed.
+When the airport was decommissioned, the government planned to rapidly clean up the site for commercial and residential development.
 After many years of soil penetration by various fuels and chemicals, the site required an extensive and sophisticated groundwater cleanup.
 The project consultant needed a treatment system that could destroy at least 95% of the volatile organic compounds (VOCs) and minimize operating cost.
 The project was highly publicized and generated intense government and public interest therefore the chosen treatment system had to be proven and reliable.

 Global Technologies’ experience with processing large air flows and varying organic loading was crucial to this project.
 The proven performance of Global treatment systems provided the Kai Tak project engineers the confidence to design an innovative remediation plan.
 Global’s vapor treatment system was designed to be the heart of this cleanup strategy.

 To aggressively remove the subsurface contaminants, the engineers blanketed the old airport tarmac with 2,000 soil vapor extraction (SVE) wells and 1,000 sparge wells.

 The massive airflow was directed from the wells to a single treatment system.
 Compared to a modular approach that would require more treatment systems to treat a limited number of wells, this strategy provided significant savings in energy, fuel and personnel.
 Global was up to the challenge; their experience designing oxidation systems for some of the world’s most difficult remediation sites led to an advanced vapor treatment system for Kai Tak.